|

 260236

-| 1 | | Settlement of Lawsuit - Ladies & Gentlemen, Inc. - $40,612.45 | Ordinance | Mayors Office | Ordinance authorizing settlement of the lawsuit filed by Ladies and Gentlemen, Inc. against the City and County of San Francisco for $40,612.45; the lawsuit was filed on September 19, 2024, in San Francisco Superior Court, Case No. CPF-24-518702; entitled Ladies & Gentlemen, Inc. v.
-City and County of San Francisco Police Department; the lawsuit involves claims related to the Sunshine Ordinance and California Public Records Act. | | |
+| 1 | | Settlement of Lawsuit - Ladies & Gentlemen, Inc. - $40,612.45 | Ordinance | Passed | Ordinance authorizing settlement of the lawsuit filed by Ladies and Gentlemen, Inc. against the City and County of San Francisco for $40,612.45; the lawsuit was filed on September 19, 2024, in San Francisco Superior Court, Case No. CPF-24-518702; entitled Ladies & Gentlemen, Inc. v.
+City and County of San Francisco Police Department; the lawsuit involves claims related to the Sunshine Ordinance and California Public Records Act. | PASSED, ON FIRST READING | Pass |

 |